Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ![Select Conda](/resources/docs/proget-conda-newfeed.png){height="" width="50%"}

-Now select "No Connectors (Private packages only)" as we will be creating a private feed.
+Now select "Private/Internal Conda Packages" as we will be creating a private feed.

 ![No Connector](/resources/docs/proget-conda-newfeed-noconnector.png){height="" width="50%"}